ami-iit/yarp-openvr-trackers/README.md

 ![Screenshot 2022-04-04 180402](https://user-images.githubusercontent.com/18591940/164018230-333bdb31-5d69-477d-a0b3-f058a665ccae.png)

 ⚠️ The orientation around the y axis (in green) depends on the Room setup and according to the relative yaw angle between the headset and the trackers.
-I n the pictures above, the headset was "looking" at the trackers.
+In the pictures above, the headset was "looking" at the trackers.